Dubrovnik: Republic of Ragusa

 The Republic of Ragusa received its own Statutes as early as 1272, which, among other things, codified Roman practice and local customs.
 The Statutes included prescriptions for town planning and the regulation of quarantine (for sanitary reasons).

 The Republic was an early adopter of what are now regarded as modern laws and institutions: a medical service was introduced in 1301, with the first pharmacy, still operating to this day, being opened in 1317.
 An almshouse was opened in 1347, and the first quarantine hospital (Lazarete) was established in 1377.
-Slave trading (Balkan slave trade) was abolished in 1418, and an orphanage opened in 1432.
+Slave trading was abolished in 1418, and an orphanage opened in 1432.
 A 20 km water supply system, instead of a cistern, was constructed in 1438 by the Neapolitan architect and engineer Onofrio della Cava.
 He completed the aqueduct with two public fountains.
 He also built a number of mills along one of its branches.

 The city was ruled by the local aristocracy which was of Latin-Dalmatian extraction and formed two city councils.
 As usual for the time, they maintained a strict system of social classes.
 The republic abolished the slave trade early in the 15th century and valued liberty highly.
 The city successfully balanced its sovereignty between the interests of Venice and the Ottoman Empire for centuries.

 Latin was originally used in official documents of the Republic.
 Italian came to use in the early 15th century.
 A variant of the Dalmatian language was among the spoken ones, and was influenced by Croatian and Italian.
 The presence of Croatian in everyday speech increased in the late 13th century, and in literary works in the mid-15th century.
 In the coming decades, Dubrovnik became a cradle of Croatian literature.

 The economic wealth of the Republic was partially the result of the land it developed, but especially of seafaring trade.
 With the help of skilled diplomacy, Dubrovnik merchants travelled lands freely and the city had a huge fleet of merchant ships (known as argosy) that travelled all over the world.
 From these travels they founded some settlements, from India (cf. Ragusan trade with India) to America, and brought parts of their culture and flora home with them.
 One of its keys to success was not conquering, but trading and sailing under a white flag with the Libertas word (freedom) prominently featured on it.
 The flag was adopted when slave trading was abolished in 1418.